NCAS-CMS/cfdm/docs/source/tutorial.rst

     'domainaxis2': <DomainAxis: 9>,
     'domainaxis3': <DomainAxis: 1>,
     'fieldancillary0': <FieldAncillary: air_temperature standard_error(10, 9) K>}

-The construct identifiers are usually generated internally by the field construct and are

-* *robust* (each metadata construct is guaranteed to have a unique identifier within its parent field construct),

-..

-* *arbitrary* (no semantic meaning should be attached to the identifier, and the same identifier will usually refer to different metadata constructs in different field constructs), and

-..

-* *unstable* (the identifiers could be different each time the field construct is created).

 The `~Field.constructs` method has optional parameters to filter the metadata constructs by